Washington hires Arizona's Jedd Fisch to be Huskies head coach, quickly replacing Kalen DeBoer

 Arizona thought the same with Fisch, and now it is back in the market for a coach.

-San Jose State coach Brent Brennan was a candidate for the job when Fisch replaced Kevin Sumlin.
-Brennan, who was a graduated assistant at Arizona in 2000, has been at San Jose State for seven seasons and taken the Spartans to bowl games in three of the last four years.
+San Jose State coach Brent Brennan was a candidate for the job when Fisch was hired to replace Kevin Sumlin.
+Brennan, who was a graduate assistant at Arizona in 2000, has been at San Jose State for seven seasons and taken the Spartans to bowl games in three of the last four years.

 AP Sports Writers Tim Booth in Seattle and John Marshall in Phoenix contributed to this report.